Crowds celebrate new year restriction-free for first time since pandemic

 Thousands of people stood together without restrictions to watch spectacular fireworks displays in capital cities across the country.

-In London, the chimes of Big Ben rang to signal the start of the new year, followed by an iconic fireworks display above the River Thames.
+In London, the chimes of Big Ben rang to signal the start of the new year, as a crowd of more than 100,000 stood along the Thames to watch an iconic fireworks display.

+The sold-out show was designed to send a message of “love and unity”, as it highlighted the Lionesses’ history-making Euro win at Wembley, marked 50 years of London’s Pride with a message from Peter Tatchell from the Gay Liberation Front, and sent a message of support to Ukraine.

+The display also paid tribute to the late Queen, featuring a voice recording from her and words from Dame Judi Dench, before honouring the King, together with a message from Charles about the need to preserve our planet’s future.

+Complete with music that included Neil Diamond’s Sweet Caroline, Ukrainian Eurovision winner Kalush Orchestra, and hits from Stormzy, Dua Lipa, Cher, Dave, Rihanna and Calvin Harris, the show concluded with the traditional Auld Lang Syne.

-It comes after two years of muted celebrations over the new year amid widespread restrictions on gatherings.
+It comes after two years of muted celebrations over the new year amid widespread restrictions on gatherings because of the spread of Covid.
 In 2020, the fireworks display on the South Bank was cancelled as the usual annual festivities were brought to a halt.

 The government urged people to bring the new year in from the safety of their homes as people from different households were not allowed to mix indoors.